 Do You Consider Your Floor and Walls a CCP?

 Though not traditionally considered a Critical Control Point, your food processing floors and walls can certainly be a cause for concern in your processing operation.
 Floors receive heavy abuse from cart, forklift and foot traffic.
-Additionally, food waste can come into contact with the floor or wall surface and create the potential for microbe growth and contamination.
+Additionally, food waste can come into contact with the floor or wall surface and create the potential for microbe growth and contamination which is why food flooring sanitation solutions are important.
 Sure, you have frequent sanitization and CIP protocols, but is this enough protection?

 The FDA presents facility design guidelines for concrete floor coverings, but these guidelines only concentrate on the finished floor surface.
-Basically, the guidelines call for a floor surface that is smooth and easily cleanable.
+Basically, the guidelines call for food flooring sanitation solutions that are smooth and easily cleanable.

 Polymer floor coatings, such as epoxies, urethanes and urethane concrete mortars, are widely used in food processing operations because they indeed meet the suggested criteria of being smooth, non-porous and easily cleanable.
 But what happens when this protective floor coating cracks or fails from normal use, exposing the underlying porous concrete substrate?